-There are mice and there are trackpads.
+There are mice, and there are trackpads.
 Since Apple revamped what it meant to be a trackpad, many mouse users have flocked to trackpads, with all their touch gestures and non-moving hands.
 You may call that growth; I call it laziness.
 I don’t hate touch gestures, far from it.
 I use my iPad and never touch the home button thanks to the magnetic on-off switch from my case, switching apps with a four-finger swipe up, or closing apps with a five-finger pinch.
-As much as I like pressing physical buttons, I like doing things quickly and efficiently.
+As much as I like pressing physical buttons, I like doing it more quickly and efficiently.
 Compare this with another small mouse in our Mad Catz Eclipse Mobile mouse review.
 If you want more pointer options, check out these computer mouse reviews.

 Touchpads just aren’t there yet.
 Not on OS X, and certainly not on Windows 8.
-With the former there are a lot of great gestures but the customization options are ridiculously limited (and limiting).
-For the latter, by itself the touch gestures are few and far between, but with a good hardware/software maker you can have a ton of nifty features with a lot of customization.
+With the former, there are a lot of great gestures, but the customization options are ridiculously limited (and limiting).
+For the latter, by itself, the touch gestures are few and far between, but with a good hardware/software maker, you can have a ton of nifty features with a lot of customization.
 Compare this mouse with our Logitech M570 Wireless trackball review if you’re still not sold by the ultrathin.
 The problem is having the capable hardware and compatible software…all in one machine.

-The first thing you notice is how clean the whole thing is, almost to a fault.
-Logitech ships the T630 in a practically-sterile clear hard plastic box (see image above).
+You first notice how clean the whole thing is, almost to a fault.
+Logitech ships the T630 in a concrete, clear, clear plastic box (see image above).
 It’s a gorgeous display, and after you look at the T630 up close, it’s a gorgeous mouse too.
-Supremely thin, beautifully shaped with sleek, sharp lines and an incredible razor-thin black top over an aluminum undercarriage.
-It looks more at home on a racetrack than at a workstation or beside a laptop.
+Supremely thin, beautifully shaped with sleek, sharp lines, and an incredible razor-thin black top over an aluminum undercarriage.
+It looks more like home on a racetrack than at a workstation or beside a laptop.

-The only part that was difficult to test was the battery, which has lasted over three weeks without the need to charge.
+The only part that was difficult to test was the battery, which lasted over three weeks without the need to charge.
 Logitech claims that a minute of charge from completely empty will give an hour of battery life.
-Based on Logitech’s claims on battery life from previous products, I believe them.
-The placement of the USB connector does prohibit using the mouse while charging however, which is a strange choice.
-Considering the size of the mouse however, using it while plugged in would be difficult because the cable would cause too much negative force and make using the mouse uncomfortable.
+I believe them based on Logitech’s claims on battery life from previous products.
+The placement of the USB connector prohibits using the mouse while charging, which is a strange choice.
+Considering the size of the mouse, however, using it while plugged in would be difficult because the cable would cause too much negative force and make using the mouse uncomfortable.

 Then again, the Ultrathin Touch Mouse T630 is the best touch-sensitive mouse ever built.
-By a longshot.
+By a long shot.
 You could point to the Apple Magic Mouse as an ample competitor, and it certainly is, but the feel and design never broached the threshold of “yes, this is the mouse I’ve always wanted.”
-Logitech’s T630 (and T631, it’s albino twin brother) does.
-The fact that both models work on any of today’s main operating systems is already huge, and that the mice work flawlessly on any machine is a testament to just how well built and designed they are.
-It’s the first mouse that even made me think that could incorporate all of the touch features of a trackpad straight onto a moving mouse, and let the user decide what they like.
+Logitech’s T630 (and T631, its albino twin brother) does.
+The fact that both models work on any of today’s main operating systems is already huge, and the mice work flawlessly on any machine is a testament to how well-built and designed they are.
+It’s the first mouse that even made me think that it could incorporate all of the touch features of a trackpad straight onto a moving mouse, and let the user decide what they like.
 It’s a glorious step forward.

 Bottom Line: Good luck finding a better travel mouse.
 This blows everything else out of the water, no matter what kind of computer you have.